 Ashakiran Hospital - Embryo Vitrification (Freezing)

 Embryos and eggs can now be successfully frozen and thawed better than ever.
-Until recently, embryo and egg freezing (also called cryopreservation) were accomplished with a technology known as “slow freezing.”
-This has recently been replaced with a more sophisticated technology called vitrification, which is generally felt to be a superior process for cryopreservation.
+Until recently, embryo and egg freezing (also called cryopreservation) was accomplished with a technology known as “slow freezing.”
+This has recently been replaced with a more sophisticated technology called vitrification, which is generally considered a superior process for cryopreservation.

 Freezing embryos and eggs

-When patients undergo an in vitro fertilization (IVF) cycle, they will hopefully produce a number of viable embryos.
+When patients undergo an in vitro fertilization (IVF) cycle, they will hopefully produce several viable embryos.
 Any embryos that aren’t immediately transferred back to the patient are placed in cryostorage, meaning they are frozen and stored until they are needed for later transfer.
-Unfertilized eggs can also be frozen for future use, when they can be thawed, fertilized, and transferred into the uterus.
+Unfertilized eggs can also be frozen for future use when they can be thawed, fertilized, and transferred into the uterus.